 Digital adverts can include call to action buttons which link directly to your site.
-If your goal’s to drive traffic to your e-Commerce website, you want it to be as easy as possible for the customer to do this.
-Clicking a link on a digital advert is the easiest way to make this happen.
+If your goal’s to drive traffic to your e-Commerce website, you want it to be as easy as possible for the customer to visit.
+Links make it easy for customers because they get an immediate response.

 Social media channels

-For example, social content usually leads with visuals.
-So you can show customers what you’re selling in ways which grab attention and make your products or services look desirable.
+For example, social content is usually very visual.
+You can show customers what you’re selling in ways which grab attention and make your products or services look desirable.

 The content’s also very shareable.
 If your content’s good enough, you get even more bang for your media buck as customers share it with their friends.

 Plus, it’s comparatively easy to create social content, and target the media at relevant customers.
-The basics of creating an image or short video, writing some sales copy and booking the media space against a specific customer segment isn’t hard to do.
+The basics of creating an image, short video or animation, writing some sales copy and booking the media space against a specific customer segment isn’t hard to do.

 The real challenge comes in doing all these things well enough to make an impact.
 That comes from testing and learning to see what works, and what doesn’t.
 You do more of the former, and stop doing the latter.